Note: Documents you submit to the tribunal are available to the public on request, subject to limited exceptions.

 Summons to Witnesses

-You need to be sure that your witnesses will attend the hearing and that they know the time, date and location.
+You need to be sure that your witnesses will attend the hearing and that they know the time, date and format.

 If someone is unwilling to attend or requires an official request to attend the hearing (to justify an absence from work, for example), you can complete a Request for Issuing a Summons.
 The OSET adjudicator who will chair the hearing will review the form and decide if the person has to attend.